naoki0719/flutter_screen_lock/README.md

 - Biometrics can be displayed on first launch
 - Unlocked callback

+## Pending

+- Change the text color of Cancel, Delete, and Biometric

 ## Usage

 You can easily lock the screen with the following code.